hammerlab/ketrew/README.md

 There are 3 kinds of links between targets:

-- *dependencies:* targets that need to be ensured to exist or run before a target can start,
+- *dependencies:* targets that need to be ensured or satisifed before a target can start,
 - *fallbacks:* targets that will be activated if the target fails, and
 - *successes:* targets that will be activated only *after* a target succeeds.